elnln/BGGN213/README.md

 # BGGN213

-Class work for Bioinformatics at UCSD.
+Class work for Bioinformatics at UC San Diego.